-Dark inset cabinets, wood accents, mixed metals and industrial appliances give this Rustic Modern Kitchen a cozy, clean look.
-This post is sponsored by CliqStudios, however all opinions are 100% my own.
+Dark inset cabinets, wood accents, mixed metals, and industrial stainless steel appliances give this Rustic Modern Kitchen a cozy, clean look.
+This post is sponsored by CliqStudios, however, all opinions are 100% my own.
 I only share products I use and love with you guys!

 Rustic Modern Kitchen Before & After

 And there it is!
 I can’t believe we are finally done.
 This was my main “we HAVE to do this project” as soon as we bought the house.
 Before we ripped this kitchen down to the studs it was just plain nasty and felt like it hadn’t been cleaned in a decade, and no matter how much I scrubbed I just couldn’t get rid of that feeling.
-Now it’s done and I LOVE cooking in here!
-It’s for sure my new happy place!
+Now it’s done and I LOVE cooking here!
+It’s for sure my new happy place with a special charm!

 We actually found this old door down in our basement so that was exciting to save the money on a door and reincorporate a piece of history!
 I originally planned to add new hardware to the door, but when we removed the old knobs and hardware I actually kind of fell in love with the look of the natural holes that were left.
 By shifting the fridge and everything to the left, we were also able to hide the awkward angle in the ceiling caused by the stair landing.